2. FILM MUSIC

 socio-economic status, etc.).

-• Generic music: is like a jingle without lyrics; instrumental music represents the features of the brand.
+Generic music: is instrumental music that represents the features of the brand.
 E.g. Iberdrola.

-• Adaptation: is a modified version of a preexisting song.
-It changes the music or the lyrics.
-E.g. Once.
+Adaptation: is a version of a preexisting song, that changes the music or the lyrics.
+E.g. ONCE.

-• Library music: is music that can be used freely or at a very low cost, because the copyright has expired or it was especially composed for advertising.
+Library music: is music that can be used for free or very cheap because the copyright has expired or because it was especially composed for advertising.
 E.g. Air France.

 ACTIVITIES